-The Bonds shall be available for delivery upon original issuance on or about August 21, 2014.
-All proceedings pertaining to, and the issuance of, the Bonds are subject to the sole unqualified approving legal opinion of General Counsel of the Port Authority.
-In connection with the delivery upon original issuance of the Bonds by the Port Authority, General Counsel of the Port Authority shall render a legal opinion on such date of delivery, substantially in the forms set forth at "Form of Legal Opinion of General Counsel of the Port Authority," pp. VII-10 - VII-15.
+The Bonds shall be available for delivery upon original issuance on or about April 23, 2015.
+All proceedings pertaining to, and the issuance of, the Bonds are subject to the sole unqualified approving legal opinion of Bond Counsel.
+In connection with the delivery upon original issuance of the Bonds by the Port Authority, Bond Counsel shall render a legal opinion on such date of delivery, substantially in the forms set forth at "Form of Legal Opinion of Bond Counsel," pp. VII-10 - VII-11.

 The Bonds shall be delivered upon original issuance as one fully registered bond for each maturity of the Bonds, in the aggregate principal amount of such maturity, registered in the name of a qualified securities depository or its nominee as sole registered holder of the Bonds.
 It is presently expected that The Depository Trust Company, New York, N.Y., or its nominee, shall be the sole registered holder of the Bonds at delivery upon original issuance.
 At the time of such delivery, the Bonds shall be deposited with such depository (or such other qualified securities depository or its nominee, selected by the Port Authority on or prior to such date), and such depository together with any qualified securities depository selected thereafter by the Port Authority with respect to the book-entry system applicable to the Bonds (the "Depository") shall be an automated depository for securities and clearinghouse for securities transactions and shall be responsible for maintaining a book-entry system for recording the ownership interests in the Bonds of its participants, and the transfers of such interests among its participants.
 The participants of the Depository will generally include certain banks, trust companies and securities dealers, and such participants will be responsible for maintaining records with respect to the beneficial ownership interests of individual purchasers in the Bonds.
 Individual purchases of beneficial ownership interests in the Bonds may only be made through book entries (without certificates issued by the Port Authority) made on the books and records of the Depository and its participants in denominations of \$5,000 and integral multiples of \$5,000.
 Fees imposed by a securities depository in connection with a book-entry system are generally borne by the participants of the securities depository.
-In the event that The Depository Trust Company or such other qualified securities depository is not selected by the Port Authority on or prior to the date of delivery upon original issuance of the Bonds, the Bonds shall be delivered upon original issuance in the form of fully registered certificates, in denominations of \$5,000 and integral multiples of \$5,000, in accordance with instructions to be given by the Underwriter.
+In the event that The Depository Trust Company or such other qualified securities depository is not selected by the Port Authority on or prior to the date of delivery upon original issuance of the Bonds, the Bonds shall be delivered upon original issuance in the form of fully registered certificates, in denominations of \$5,000 and integral multiples of \$5,000, in accordance with instructions to be given by the Underwriters.